vladimir-trifonov/evm-token-bridge/DEV_LIVE_TEST.md

 The owner wallet private key can be retrieved from Metamask.

-2. Deploy FW7 Token and FW7 Token Bridge on Ropsten.
+2. Compile the contracts

 `evm-token-bridge> cd sol`

+`evm-token-bridge> npx hardhat compile`

+3. Deploy FW7 Token and FW7 Token Bridge on Ropsten.

 `evm-token-bridge\sol> npx hardhat run --network ropsten scripts/deploy-fw7.ts`

-3. Write down the contracts addresses from the console.
+4. Write down the contracts addresses from the console.
 We will need them later.
 ```
 FW7Token deployed to: 0x...
 FW7Bridge deployed to: 0x...